 –Dr. Dame Daphne Sheldrick, Kenyan author and conservationist

 Conservation is an integral component of Out of Africa Wildlife Park’s ongoing mission to preserve, protect, and provide for the animals, both in our care and abroad.
-As part of that mission the park is home to many endangered species, some of which include Siberian and Indochinese tigers, ring-tailed lemurs, and African lions.
-Others park inhabitants, like the Barbary lion and White Bengal are gone from the wild altogether, only to be found in captivity.
+As part of that mission, the park is home to many endangered species, including Siberian and Indochinese tigers, ring-tailed lemurs, and African lions.
+Like the Barbary lion and White Bengal, other park inhabitants are gone from the wild altogether, only to be found in captivity.
 In addition to species listed as endangered, many of our resident animals are listed as near threatened, meaning the population is at risk of becoming endangered.
-Patagonian cavy and gemsbok are just a few of the animals at the park that are currently listed as such.
+Patagonian cavy and gemsbok are just a few of the animals at the park currently listed.

-While habitat destruction is considered the number one threat to wildlife, there are a number of other factors that threaten species.
+While habitat destruction is considered the number one threat to wildlife, several other factors threaten species.

-- Restricted Distribution or Isolated Habitation: An animal lives in only one small location in the world, so a single disaster could have a devastating impact on a species.
+- Restricted Distribution or Isolated Habitation: An animal lives in only one small location globally, so that a single disaster could have a devastating impact on a species.

 - Migration across International Lines: Cooperation from different governments is needed to protect many species whose migratory pattern takes them across country borders.
 This is particularly challenging in war-torn regions.

 - Adversity to Humans: Many animal species find it difficult to live and breed when their environment becomes more populated by humans.